CongducPham/PRIMA-Intel-IrriS/Arduino/README.md

 - try to put the gateway antenna outside, using an outdoor antenna with a antenna cable extension
 - try to use a more efficient antenna for the device, or for the gateway or for both

-For those who would like a more elaborated LoRaWAN field tester, they can look at this great project: [https://github.com/disk91/WioLoRaWANFieldTester](https://github.com/disk91/WioLoRaWANFieldTester).
+For those who would like a more elaborated LoRaWAN Field Tester, they can look at this great project: [https://github.com/disk91/WioLoRaWANFieldTester](https://github.com/disk91/WioLoRaWANFieldTester).

 Enjoy!
 C. Pham